 Alternatively, the DAC may defer the application and either request further information or ask the parish to give further consideration to an aspect of the proposals.
 The parish then submits the further information or a response to points raised in time for consideration at a future DAC meeting.

-Public Notices, Provisos, and Final Consultations
+Public Notices, Provisos, and submitting the application to the Registry

-If the Notification of Advice contained provisos, you should let the Church Buildings team know how you intend to address these.
+If the Notification of Advice contains provisos, you should let the Church Buildings team know how you intend to address these.
 It is helpful if you include any correspondence in respect of provisos when you submit the faculty petition to the Registry.

 Submitting the Faculty Petition to the Diocesan Registry